 Support available following diagnosis

 Some adults with ASD are already involved with Mental Health Services, Learning Disability Services or Physical/Sensory Disability Services (core services) and they will continue to get support from these services.
-Additional guidance and support is available to professionals in core services from the ASD Intervention Service if required, to help them ensure their input is autism-sensitive.
-Support is also available to those adults who do not have contact with core services through the ASD Intervention Team.
+Additional guidance and support is available to professionals in core services from the Adult ASD Service if required, to help them ensure their input is autism-sensitive.
+Support is also available to those adults who do not have contact with core services through the ASD Team.

-The Service will address the identified needs through a person-centred approach with the individual and their families being central to the assessment process and will participate fully in formulating their own support plan.
+The Service will address identified needs through a person-centred approach with the individual and their families being central to the assessment process and will participate fully in formulating their own support plan.

 Adults who receive services from Mental Health, Learning Disability or Physical Sensory Disability

 If the person already receives support from Mental Health, Learning Disability or Physical/Sensory Disability Services Adult ASD Service staff will provide consultation/advice to key workers working with the individual in the development and implementation of a support plan which will address identified needs, promote self-confidence, independence and develop life skills and problem solving.

 The key worker role will remain with core services who will continue to co-ordinate support plans and reviews.
 Key workers will involve Adult ASD staff depending on service user need.